Support our mission and become a member today!

 🏡Below market-rate mortgage exclusively for CLT homebuyers.

 🏡Down Payment Assistance up to $150,000 if your home was damaged or destroyed in the Holiday Farm Fire.
+(DPA funding is limited and may be fully reserved.)

 Want to buy a Rose Street home?
-Navigate here to the RMLS listing.
+Call Lily Barron (the listing agent) at 503-930-2989.

 Our development partner is local non-profit, DevNW.
 DevNW has a proven track record of developing high quality, affordable community land trust homes in Lane County and throughout Oregon.